It was 14 June 1962 when The Boston Strangler first struck. Over the next 18 months, Boston was gripped by fear.

 He did not match witness descriptions of potential suspects.
 He was never on investigators’ lists of more than 300 suspects.
 And he was never tried in any of the killings.

-His brother, Richard, said DeSalvo confessed to the Strangler killings because he knew he was going to prison for life anyway and wanted to cash in on book and movie deals so he could take care of his family.
+His brother, Richard, said DeSalvo confessed to the Strangler killings because he knew he was going to prison for life anyway and wanted to cash in on book and movie deals to take care of his family.